Career Timeline of David Lynch: Major Achievements and Milestones

 Loading Video...

-In July 2005, David Lynch launched the David Lynch Foundation for Consciousness-Based Education and Peace to fund Transcendental Meditation scholarships and research.
+In July 2005, David Lynch launched the David Lynch Foundation for Consciousness-Based Education and Peace to fund scholarships for students interested in Transcendental Meditation and research on its effects.

-In September 2005, David Lynch, along with John Hagelin and Fred Travis, began a tour on college campuses to promote Transcendental Meditation.
+In September 2005, David Lynch began a tour with John Hagelin and Fred Travis on college campuses to promote Transcendental Meditation.

-As of December 2005, David Lynch had spent $400,000 of his own money and raised $1 million in donations towards building seven facilities where 8,000 people would practice advanced meditation.
+As of December 2005, David Lynch had spent $400,000 of his own money and raised $1 million in donations towards building seven buildings for advanced meditation practices.

 2006: Publication of 'Catching the Big Fish'

-In 2006, David Lynch wrote 'Catching the Big Fish: Meditation, Consciousness, and Creativity,' a book detailing his creative process, career stories, and the benefits of Transcendental Meditation.
-The book explains the metaphor behind the title.
+In 2006, David Lynch wrote 'Catching the Big Fish: Meditation, Consciousness, and Creativity', a book about his creative process, career stories, and the benefits of Transcendental Meditation.
+He explains the metaphor behind the title in the introduction.

 Catching the Big Fish: Meditation, Consciousness, and Creativity: 10th Anniversary Edition